html-validate/html-validate/docs/dev/using-api.md

 });
 ```

-If set, all configuration will inherit from this configuration.
+If set, it will be used as configuration unless a configuration could be read from `.htmlvalidate.json` files.
+Set `root: true` to prevent configuration files to be searched.

 ## Validating strings and other sources